 Congratulations if you’re getting married soon!
 While you might end up delaying your honeymoon until after the outbreak, that doesn’t mean you can’t start dreaming about your ideal post-wedding getaway for next year.
 It may sound like an unusual strategy but one way to stay frugal is to go to an all-inclusive resort for couples.
 Yes, you might pay more for your honeymoon, but you then won’t have to worry about the cost of your meals and whether or not to have that cocktail.

 Often, when you add up how much you might spend on romantic dinners, glasses of wine and hidden extras, you can end up spending way more money on a self-catering or half-board holiday than you would if you chose the all-inclusive option.
-Plus, it’s more relaxing knowing that everything is paid for up front.
-And if you start planning now, you can save up for your honeymoon by putting money aside every month rather than paying on a credit card etc.
+Moreover, if you’re planning a destination wedding then Cabo wedding packages at all-inclusive resorts are an affordable option for weddings in Mexico.
+It’s SO much more relaxing knowing that everything is paid for up-front.
+And if you start planning now, you can save up for your wedding and honeymoon by putting money aside every month rather than paying on a credit card etc.

 I hope these ideas have inspired you to plan a more sustainable trip the next time you go on holiday and that you can save money on the cost of your travel too!
 Let me know your own holiday hacks for frugal trips and sustainable travel in the comments below – I’d love to hear from you 🙂